 An English left-arm spinner whose exuberant celebrations and prodigious turn made him a cult hero and a potent weapon in Test cricket's most hostile conditions.

-For a few glorious years, Monty Panesar was English cricket's most unlikely and beloved star.
-With his patka, infectious enthusiasm, and a left arm that could spin the ball sharply on any surface, he burst onto the scene in 2006.
-His celebration—a frantic, beaming sprint followed by a knee-slide—became his trademark.
-Panesar's genius was most evident abroad; in the dust bowls of India and Sri Lanka, he was England's primary attacking threat, out-bowling legendary local spinners with his natural bounce and sharp turn.
-His eight-wicket haul in England's historic 2012 series win in India stands as a career pinnacle.
-While his batting and fielding were often comic fodder, his sheer joy for the game was undeniable.
-His later career was marred by inconsistency and off-field struggles, but at his peak, 'Monty' embodied the pure, uncynical thrill of taking a Test match wicket.
+Monty Panesar (b.
+1982) burst onto the English cricket scene in 2006, wearing a patka and celebrating wickets with a frantic, beaming sprint and knee-slide.
+His left-arm spin turned sharply on any surface.
+In the dust bowls of India and Sri Lanka, he became England's primary attacking threat, using natural bounce and sharp turn to out-bowl local spinners.
+His eight-wicket haul in England's 2012 series win in India was a career pinnacle.
+While his batting and fielding were often comic fodder, his joy for the game was undeniable.
+Later years brought inconsistency and off-field struggles, but at his peak, he embodied the pure thrill of taking a Test match wicket.

 1981–1996